IBM/decentralized-energy-fabric-on-IBP20/README.md

   ```

-- Now lets register each of our participants.
+- Now let's register each of our participants.
 We will register `R1` as resident, `B1` as bank, `U1` as utility company.
 Navigate to `add-participants` folder and register the resident identity:
   ```bash
   cd add-participants
   node registerResident.js